chasberry/orgmode-accessories/ravel-org.md

 should probably look at the file `ravel-org.md` which is formatted for viewing (and omits lots of details that are usually not of interest).

-If you have downloaded a copy, it is best to view it using orgmode
+If you have downloaded a copy of `ravel.org`, it is best to view it using orgmode

 ## quickstart guide